Henry's Fork of the Snake River from Last Chance Idaho

 Backup water

-If the Henry's Fork is windy, crowded, rule-sensitive, or off-color, compare the South Fork of the Snake, Silver Creek, or Madison River after checking current flows and regulations.
+If the Henry's Fork is windy, crowded, rule-sensitive, or off-color, compare the South Fork of the Snake, Silver Creek, or Madison River after checking current flows and rules.

 Island Park and Box Canyon